thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	01:24:19 PM 31 08 --> total users unfollowed from angelinajolie143 - 100
+-	01:22:38 PM 31 08 --> More following detected for angelinajolie143.
+Starting unfollow process
 -	01:19:16 PM 31 08 --> some error with posting having username shraddha.kapoor.sweet
 -	01:19:11 PM 31 08 --> posted with username realshrutihaasan
 -	01:19:10 PM 31 08 --> posted with username shraddha.kapoor.sweet